Sarasota Memorial Hospital

-A natural light-filled lobby welcomes patients with registration, pre-admission testing, comprehensive imaging services, and food service, all located near the main entrance for patients' convenience.
-In addition to other support departments, the first floor features public spaces for visitors to gather, relax, and dine, including a courtyard, café, and conference room for educational and support programs.
-The emergency care center has 28 treatment rooms with the capability to expand to 50 rooms based on future community needs.
+A natural light-filled lobby welcomes patients with registration, pre-admission testing, comprehensive imaging services, and food service, all located near the main entrance for patient convenience.
+In addition to other support departments, features include public spaces for visitors to gather, relax, and dine.
+These areas encompass a courtyard, café, and conference room for educational and support programs.
+Also included is an emergency care center with 33 treatment rooms and the capability to double in size through a future expansion, based on community needs.

 Eight operating rooms on the second level are designed to accommodate robotic surgical equipment.
-Additional services on this floor include two cath labs, pre-surgical and postoperative recovery areas, three endoscopy rooms, two cardio procedure rooms, pharmacy, laboratory and respiratory services.
-The layout provides the flexibility to increase the number of operating rooms and accommodate additional support space to meet future needs.
-The obstetrics unit features 10 family-friendly, private LDRP suites, as well as two C-section operating room suites also on the second floor.
+Additional services on this floor include two Cath labs, pre-surgical and postoperative recovery areas, three endoscopy/bronchoscopy rooms, two cardiac procedure rooms, pharmacy, laboratory, and respiratory services.
+The layout enables the flexibility to increase the number of operating rooms and accommodate additional support space to meet future needs.
+The obstetrics unit features ten family friendly, private LDRP suites, as well as two C-section operating room suites, also on the second floor.

-The top floors include a 22-bed intensive care unit (ICU) designed with line of sight into each room from the central nursing station (and extensive, high-performing acoustical materials to reduce noise levels); a 26-bed acute care unit, providing inpatient services for medical and surgical patients; 32 additional medical and surgical beds; and a 20-bed observation unit that has the same room design as the acute care unit.
+The top floors include a 22-bed intensive care unit (ICU) / progressive care unit (PCU) designed with line of sight into each room from the central nursing station and extensive, high-performing acoustical materials to reduce noise level.
+There are also three 26-bed acute care units, providing inpatient services for medical and surgical patients.
 Spacious private rooms accommodate larger beds and specialized patient care equipment, while allowing ample circulation space for patients, visitors, and staff.